-Thomas University's graduate programs for certified teachers are designed to enhance the role of the teacher as a leader in the school community.
+Thomas University's Master's degrees in Elementary Education, Middle Grades Language Arts, Middle Grades Mathematics, Secondary English, and Secondary Mathematics for certified teachers are designed to enhance the role of the teacher as a leader in the school community.
 The programs' professional practices include candidate proficiencies related to expected knowledge, skill, and professional dispositions that are aligned with the expectations in professional and state standards.
 Coursework and experiences are designed to address the following advanced outcomes: